NGravereaux/NGravereaux/README.md

 # Hello 👋 I'm Natalia

 Welcome to my GitHub profile!
-I'm a passionate junior data analyst dedicated to transforming complex data into actionable insights and visualizations.
+I'm a passionate data analyst dedicated to transforming complex data into actionable insights.
 📍 Based in Paris

 ## 👩‍💻 About Me